 In each maze, guests will follow in the footsteps of the Ghostbusters – Peter, Ray, Egon and Winston – as they venture through artfully recreated scenes from the film, including the firehouse, New York Public Library and the Temple of Gozer, as an army of ghoulish spirits, hideous specters and ectoplasm-dripping phantasms attack from every corner.
 As they delve deeper into the maze, guests will come face-to-face with an array of paranormal creatures, from the voracious Slimer to the all-powerful Gozer the Gozerian and in its ultimate destructor form – the Stay Puft Marshmallow Man, to brave the demonic spirits and survive the night.

-Disney World is hiring workers for the new Disney Skyliner, a gondola-style cable car that will debut at Walt Disney World Resort this September.
+Disney World’s Disney Skyliner, a gondola-style cable car,will debut at Walt Disney World Resort this September.
 Offered as an alternative to the monorail and bus system, the Skyliner will transport guests to Disney’s Hollywood Studios, Epcot and four Walt Disney World Resort hotels, including Disney’s Art of Animation Resort, Disney’s Pop Century Resort, Disney’s Caribbean Beach Resort and the new Disney’s Riviera Resort.

 “Disney Skyliner Cast Members are responsible for greeting guests, loading and unloading cabins, monitoring and operating the gondola system, delivering narrations of varying lengths and providing audience control, while always ensuring our guest and cast member’s safety,” Disney notes in its postings to hire workers.